Vitamin B12 deficiency

 You should be able to get all the vitamin B12 your body needs by eating a healthy, balanced and varied diet, however if you need to boost your B12 levels you can take supplements.
 B12 supplements can help to combat feelings of tiredness and fatigue, as well as supporting a healthy pregnancy.

-What does it mean your vitamin B12 is low?
+What does it mean when you have low vitamin B12?

 If your levels of B12 are low, it means that your body doesn’t have enough healthy red blood cells.
 These blood cells carry oxygen around the body and then returns carbon dioxide to the lungs so that you can exhale it.